-Direct public outreach imparts a deeper understanding of current events, from an emerging Kurdistan to Israeli politics, from the Saudi-Iranian proxy war to terror attacks in the West.
+Direct public outreach imparts a deeper understanding of current events, from immigration to the Syrian civil war, from Islamism in the West to biased Middle East studies.

 The Forum sponsors briefings by former government officials, scholars, journalists, and others with insights into the Middle East and Islamism.

-Summaries and audio recordings of select events are available on our Wires webpage.
+Summaries and audio recordings of select briefings are available on the Forum’s Wires webpage.

-The Forum hosts monthly conference calls with specialists and select donors.
+The Forum hosts monthly conference calls with specialists, staff members, and select donors.

-Summaries and audio recordings of select calls are available on our Wires webpage.
+Summaries and audio recordings of select calls are available on the Forum’s Wires webpage.